PolymerSearch/apidocs/source/includes/datasets.md

 Field | Mandatory | Description
 --------- | ------- | -----------
-url | false | URL to a valid public downloadable CSV. file | false | Type: file.
+url | false | URL to a valid publicly downloadable CSV. file | false | Type: file.
 The file to upload. name | true | Name of the dataset/file. description | false | Description of the dataset/file.